SimonIyamu/Auto-Directory-Backup/README.md

 ,where source and backup is the name of the source and backup directory respectively.

 -----------------
-Contributors: Eugene Kladis, Simon Iyamu.
+Collaborators: Eugene Kladis, Simon Iyamu.
 This project was an assignments in the Operating Systems course in 2018.